Installation Guide (For illustration purposes only)

 5f.
 Wall Designs – Larger designs come in sections and are assembled on site.
 Small designs come in one piece.
 Appropriate sized countersunk holes will be drilled through the wall designs to enable the design to be fixed to a wall with wall plugs and screws or resin anchors.
 Larger designs are to be installed by Playground Sculptures or competent professional persons only.
 Please call to discuss your preferred installation method before ordering your product.

 5g.
-Stepping Stones (Cast Stone) - If installing into grass, lay the stones out in the position required, then cut round them into the grass using and old kitchen knife, take out the turf, dig out some more soil (maybe 75mm) add some wet concrete and set the Stepping Stone down into this, pushing it back and forth as it settles into the concrete making it flush with the soil level.
+Stepping Stones (Cast Stone) - Clean any loose or flaking latents (flaking surface) if any, from the back of the stepping stone with a wire brush as this will prevent the concrete bonding.
+If installing into grass, lay the stones out in the position required, then cut round them into the grass using and old kitchen knife, take out the turf, dig out some more soil (maybe 75mm) add some wet concrete. ,Brush builders PVA onto the back of the stepping stone and set the Stepping Stone down into the wet concrete, pushing it back and forth as it settles into the concrete making it flush with the soil level.
 The concrete should bulge out from beneath the stepping stone.
 It usually ends up that the leaf shaped hole is a bit larger than the Stepping stone itself so some concrete squeezes out around the sides of the Stepping Stones locking them in even further.
 Haunch further concrete around the edge to lock the stepping stone into the concrete.
 The gap between the Stepping Stones and the grass can be filled back in with top soil and cut pieces of grass.

 5h.
 Leaf Stepping Stones (Cast Iron) come with hidden fixing (as below) and should be installed into wet concrete and oscillated until the cement slurry comes out from under the stone and this should be (ensuring there are no gaps) haunched around the sides of the stepping stone to firmly lock it in place.
 Otherwise they can be fixed to dry concrete using external tile adhesive.